BenIsenstein/codewars_log/javascript/estimating-amounts-of-subsets.md

 Completed on September 30, 2022 at 6:18:27 AM UTC

-Given a set of elements (integers or string characters, characters only in RISC-V), where any element may occur more than once, return the number of subsets that do not contain a repeated element.
+Given a set of elements (integers or string characters, characters only in RISC-V), where any element may occur more than once, return the number of **nonempty subsets** that do not contain a repeated element.

 Let's see with an example: